Christian M. 6 min read

 Independent recycling programs typically act as middlemen, connecting businesses and households with re-sellers, recycling plants, manufacturers, or any other business that receives or purchases this waste.
 This is typically ideal for one-time collections or businesses with their waste carrier license, which can collect and transport it directly with the receivers.

 In contrast, commercial waste collection companies provide comprehensive waste management services for recurring waste collections.
-This includes providing commercial waste bins, instructions on waste segregation and disposal of the waste stream, and any necessary documentation and procedures to guarantee compliance with waste regulations and its devolved policies.
+This includes providing commercial waste bins, instructions on waste segregation and disposal of the waste stream, and any necessary documentation and procedures to guarantee compliance with commercial waste regulations.
 This is akin to the complete service provided by councils to households.

 The future of recycling rebates